 - Best for Brown Sugar: Rubbermaid Brilliance Brown Sugar Container

 - Best for Snacks: Gourmet Basics by Mikasa Madam Metal Stacking/Nesting Rectangular Basket

 - Best Container Set: Progressive International Prepworks by Progressive 6-Piece ProKeeper Clear Storage Container Set

 - Best for Canned Goods: SimpleHouseware Stackable Can Rack Organizer

 Best Container Set: Progressive International Prepworks by Progressive 6-Piece ProKeeper Clear Storage Container Set

 What to Consider Before You Buy Storage Containers for Dry Goods

-From there, you'll find tall containers for spaghetti and fettuccine, and smaller ones for shorter pastas.
-Grains, beans, and legumes are typically housed in containers similar to sugars, with enough space to hold a full two or three pounds of each.
+From there, you'll find tall containers for spaghetti and fettuccine and smaller ones for shorter pastas.
+Grains, beans, and legumes are typically housed in containers similar to sugars, with enough space to hold a full 2 or 3 pounds of each.

 But before you pick the right set, you'll want to take stock of what it is you keep in your pantry the most.
 Tally the number of products you want to transfer to these containers, and then seek out sets or open-stock items that match your precise needs.
 It's OK if a set has an extra container or two; you'll find a way to use it soon enough.